|

 picked and dried several flowers to burn over coals and

-resins, did produce a sort of "buzz"... there was a
+go to seed).
+The smoke was somewhat aromatic, did produce a sort of "buzz"... there was a

 peculiar quality to it (perhaps one could say it "clears

-the head").
-Whether this means it’s psychoactive or
+the head"?).
+Whether this means it’s psychoactive

-decongestant, I’ll leave up to interpretation.
-Not being congested, or having sinus
+or decongestant, I’ll leave up to interpretation.

 problems, I can't vouch for its effectiveness in those